Cal Barnes: Career

 On October 27, 2021, Barnes published his second novel, Son of Neverland, a Peter Pan sequel that takes place one hundred years into the future.
 The novel hit the #1 new release for mythology and folklore fantasy fiction on Amazon for the month of November, 2021.
 In honor of J.M.
 Barrie's legacy and support of children's hospitals, Barnes and the publisher set up a charitable fund to continue the endowment.
 On the official website and in the recitals of the novel Barnes and publisher state that "10% of the net proceeds from this book will go directly towards supporting children’s hospitals, charities, organizations, institutions, and causes worldwide that are designed to keep children safe, healthy, creative, imaginative, and ultimately make their lives better."

 In an Interview with Revamp Magazine in March, 2023, Barnes confirmed that he's attached to play Peter Pan in the franchise.
 "I am the character," Barnes says.
 "I'm attached to play Peter, and the novel art has already been created in my likeness, so it's well on its way."

-Son of Neverland and the Kingdom of Time, the second book in the series, was released on October 29th, 2025.
+Son of Neverland and the Kingdom of Time, the second book in the series, was released on October 29, 2025.

-Between acting and filmmaking Barnes currently serves as the head of creative and CEO of Nineteen Films, a production and sales company in Los Angeles.
+On July 4, 2026, Barnes launched his new show, Unlimited Creation, on Youtube and Spotify.

+In September 2026, Barnes launched a Wefunder campaign to finance his sophomore feature film, 'The Influencer House Massacre', a Gen-Z Horror Film that opened up the investment opportunity to the general public.

 Appearances in other media

 In 2011, Barnes portrayed the teenage version of Jimmy "The Rev" Sullivan in the music video for the Avenged Sevenfold song "So Far Away", which served as a tribute video to the band's late drummer who passed in 2009.
 It is the band's first number one single.
-As of October 2024, the video has over 370 million views on youtube.
+As of April 2026, the video has over 430 million views on youtube.

 In October 2024, Barnes briefly appeared in Tyler, the Creator's "Noid" music video.